joshuaguerin/Answer-Set-Programming-Algorithms/README.md

 We hope that this repository serves as a means for educators and learners alike to be inspired and grow their appreciation for the logic programming paradigm.

 ## What is ASP&#8704;?
 Pronounced "Answer Set Programming for all," this repository is designed to serve as a sort of online textbook or Open Educational Repository (OER) for Answer Set Programming, in particular in the [Clingo](https://potassco.org/clingo/) dialect.
-The [universal quantifier](https://en.wikipedia.org/wiki/Universal_quantification), &#8704;, is an important symbol in logic programming, ascribing properties to *everything* of a particular type (hence, "for all") of atom in logic programming.
-The upside-down 'A' also serves to reinforce the sort of misnomer of the term "algorithms," as it may or may not apply to languages like Clingo.
+The [universal quantifier](https://en.wikipedia.org/wiki/Universal_quantification), &#8704;, is an important symbol in logic (programming), ascribing properties to *everything* of a particular type or set (hence, "for all") of atom in logic programming.
+The upside-down 'A' also serves to reinforce the sort of misnomer of the term "algorithms," as it may or may not apply to languages like the language of Clingo.

 In terms of overall design, our expected audiences are those who new to ASP and Clingo, but are looking to improve, and may be useful for those with an intermediate experience level as well.
 We hope that the overall structure will allow readers to learn ASP patterns "by example," to identify commonalities in program construction.

-While the respository is open to anyone who wishes to learn ASP, the goals do not currently include dedicated instruction in the language's features.
+While the respository is open to anyone who wishes to learn ASP, the goals do not currently include dedicated instruction in the language or paradigm's primitives or basic features.
 This is a goal of ours, but we believe it would be better expressed through a different project.
 So some fluency with logical/declarative languages, or the Clingo semantics is likely useful.
 There are certainly [existing options](https://teaching.potassco.org/) for learning a bit of the language and solver semantics.

 ### "Algorithms"
-The term "Algorithms" doesn't really apply as the conventional algorithm is a description of a step-by-step process to find a solution to a particular problem.
+The term "Algorithm" arguably doesn't apply directly to implementations as the conventional algorithm is a description of a step-by-step process to find a solution to a particular problem.
 In a declarative language like an answer set language, the *algorithm* is more easily attributed to the solver.
 The program specified in the language dialect by the end-user is a model or description of the problem domain, including a description of a solution in the domain.
 In this case "patterns" may be a better description, but are easily conflated with conventional "design patterns" in software.

 The inspiration (including the name) for the repository are the myriad of books with titles like "Algorithms in C++" or "Algorithms in Python," where the author's primary goal is to present implementations of conventional algorithms in the target language.
 We opted for a similar naming scheme in hopes of conveying a similar purpose for the repository as an educational tool, despite the largely non-algorithmic nature of solutions in the language.